thiamsantos/srp-elixir/README.md

 If the username does not exist the server can send a fake value.
 It is important to not reveal if an username is registered on the system or not.
-An attacker could use the login to find the registered usernames and try a dictionary attack specify for those users.
+An attacker could use the login to find the registered usernames and try a dictionary attack specific for those users.

 3. The client generates a key pair and a client proof of identity.
 Then the client sends to the server the proof and the client's public key.